 - 1. Any new development on communal systems will require an Official Plan amendment. - 2.
-The City does not intend to assume control of existing communal systems.

-3. The creation or expansion of communal systems may be permitted only where financial tools are in place to ensure any possible future problems with the system would be addressed to the satisfaction of the City.
+The City does not intend to assume control of existing communal systems. - 3.
+The creation or expansion of communal systems may be permitted only where financial tools are in place to ensure any possible future problems with the system would be addressed to the satisfaction of the City.

-12.3 WASTE MANAGEMENT SYSTEMS
+12.3 SOLID WASTE MANAGEMENT WASTE MANAGEMENT SYSTEMS

 Waste management systems means sites and facilities that accommodate solid waste and includes recycling facilities, transfer stations, processing sites and disposal sites.
-The location, operation, monitoring, maintenance and rehabilitation of waste management systems are a City responsibility subject to compliance with the Ministry of the Environment and Climate Change regulations.
+The location, operation, monitoring, maintenance and rehabilitation of solid waste disposalwaste management systems are a City responsibility subject to compliance with the Ministry of the EnvironmentMinistry of the Environment and Climate Change regulations.
 Schedules 1a, 1b and 1c, Land Use Map, indicate the location of existing solid waste disposal and transfer sites.